Brain Chains as Topological Signatures for Alzheimer's Disease: Introduction

 Studying the brain with algebraic topology was first proposed in 1962 by Zeeman \cite{zeeman1962topology}.
 Since then, neurotopology has flourished into a well-established field.
 For example, grid cells or place cells can be studied with neural codes \cite{curto2017can} and single neuron shape can be analysed as trees with the topological morphology descriptor \cite{kanari2018topological,beers2022barcodes}.
-Brain networks ranging from vascular, functional to structural have benefited from topological data analysis \cite{reimann2017cliques,sizemore2019importance,expert2019topological,bendich2016persistent}.
+Brain networks ranging from vascular, functional to structural have benefited from topological data analysis (TDA) \cite{reimann2017cliques,sizemore2019importance,expert2019topological,bendich2016persistent}.
 The most prominent algorithm in topological data analysis, persistent homology, takes in a filtration, a nested sequence of spaces built on data, and outputs a persistence module.
 Persistent homology has been applied to functional networks (from functional magnetic resonance imaging data) to study schizophrenia, epileptic seizures, and Alzheimer's disease \cite{caputi2021promises,xing2022spatiotemporal,stolz2021topological}.
+Previously, persistent homology distinguished different geometric patterns that arise as contagions spread along a network \cite{taylor2015topological}.
+In that study and here, we consider different ``seeding" sites for the start of a contagion or toxic protein spreading along a specified network; however, the topological approach we use here is finer than persistent homology.

 Here, we start with a filtration, corresponding to toxic protein propagation or progression on a brain graph from a seeding site.
 The fundamental principle guiding this approach is to study aspects of progressions defined on a (fixed) graph by considering the spanning subgraphs, subgraphs containing a vertex set $V$, arising from filtrations generated by that progression.
 Since we are interested in comparing topological characteristics of one or more network progressions, given by different seeding sites, we will consider the set of spanning subgraphs modulo a topologically significant equivalence relation.
 We would like to distinguish the number of loops in each connected component to discern disease subtypes; therefore, we will require a finer invariant than homology.